Carl F. H. Henry: Influence on neo-evangelicalism

 Henry was one of the most influential figures in the development of Neo-Evangelicalism, which emerged in the 1940s and 1950s as a response to the fundamentalist-modernist controversies of the early 20th century.
 Henry sought to create a new movement that would combine orthodox Christian theology with broader cultural engagement rather than just within Christianity.
-David F. Wells says Henry's belief in the authority of scripture and the importance of God as the foundation of Christianity helped to recover a more biblically grounded theology in contrast to the theological liberalism of the early 20th century.
-Henry's influence would likely not have had as far of a reach if not for his founding of the evangelical magazine Christianity Today and his work in establishing Fuller Theological Seminary and Trinity Evangelical Divinity School.
-Neo-evangelism in years after Henry's influence has started to become more about conservatism and culture wars, however the legacy of Henry has inspired some neo-evangelists in recent years to promote a shift in emphasis to social justice and a broader assessment of cultural and political issues beyond the concerns of only conservatism.
+David F. Wells considered Henry's belief in the authority of scripture and the importance of God as the foundation of Christianity to have helped to recover a more biblically grounded theology than the theological liberalism of the early 20th century.

+Henry's influence would likely not have had as far of a reach without for his founding of the evangelical magazine Christianity Today and his work in establishing Fuller Theological Seminary and Trinity Evangelical Divinity School.
+Neo-evangelism in the years after Henry's influence has started to become more about conservatism and culture wars, but his legacy has inspired some neo-evangelists in recent years to promote a shift in emphasis to social justice and a broader assessment of cultural and political issues beyond concerning only conservatism.

 Death

-Henry died in 2003 at the age of 90.
+Henry died in 2003 in Watertown, Wisconsin at the age of 90.